cdycdr/edi/Edi/ReadMe.txt

           are underlined and theme colored as hyperlink.
 The hyperlink is evaluated and executed when user (CTRL+)MouseClicks it.
 Errors (eg.: on dead-links) are not displayed in Edi.

-§ 3.3.1.0 The editor supports zooming of text view via CTRL+MouseWheel and Zoom Combobox control
+§ 3.3.3.0 The text editor supports zooming of text view via
+          - CTRL + MouseWheel,
+          - Zoom Gesture, and
-          in lower left corner of editor window.
+          - Zoom Combobox control (in lower left corner of editor control).

 3.4 Application Framework